google/copybara/docs/reference.md

 <a id="ctx.find_all_labels" aria-hidden="true"></a>
 ### ctx.find_all_labels

 Tries to find all the values for a label.
-First it looks at the generated message (IOW labels that might have been added by previous steps), then looks in all the commit messages being imported and finally in the resolved reference passed in the CLI.
+First it looks at the generated message (that is, labels that might have been added by previous transformations), then it looks in all the commit messages being imported and finally in the resolved reference passed in the CLI.

-`sequence of string ctx.find_all_labels(message)`
+`sequence of string ctx.find_all_labels(label)`

 #### Parameters:

 Parameter | Description
 --------- | -----------
-message | `string`<br><p></p>
+label | `string`<br><p>The label to find</p>

 <a id="ctx.find_label" aria-hidden="true"></a>
 ### ctx.find_label

 Tries to find a label.
-First it looks at the generated message (IOW labels that might have been added by previous steps), then looks in all the commit messages being imported and finally in the resolved reference passed in the CLI.
+First it looks at the generated message (that is, labels that might have been added by previous transformations), then it looks in all the commit messages being imported and finally in the resolved reference passed in the CLI.
+Returns the first such label value found this way.

 `string ctx.find_label(label)`